 Every year, the festival hosts events that aim to inspire and encourage people to get out and take a look up at the many marvels in the night sky above us, plus learn a little bit more about the universe around us through speakers, talks, and other events.

-Obviously, with the name of my blog, we couldn’t turn down the invitiation to attend!
-Here were our highlights, to give you an idea of what to expect.
+Obviously, with the name of my blog, we couldn’t turn down the invitation to attend!

 Highlights of the Jasper Dark Sky Festival